Valeria Orsini Shows Off Killer Curves In Skimpy Gray Top And Matching Maxi Skirt

 In the post’s caption, she revealed that her outfit was designed by Lotus Couture.
 She also credited Gabriel Gonzalez as the photographer.

 Thursday’s post was met with a large amount of support from social media users, receiving more than 12,000 likes since being uploaded a few hours ago.
-Additionally, hundreds of followers also commented under the post to share their kind thoughts on the model’s form, stunning looks, and ensemble.
+Additionally, hundreds of followers also commented to share their kind thoughts on the model’s form, stunning looks, and ensemble.

 “Gorgeous outfit, gorgeous photo,” one individual wrote, adding a single heart-eye emoji to their compliment.

-“Wow looking so beautiful pretty baby, awesome,” chimed in another admirer, filling their compliment with kiss-face, lips, and heart-eyes emoji.
+“Wow looking so beautiful pretty baby, awesome,” chimed in another admirer, filling their compliment with kiss-face, lips, and heart-eye emoji.

 “I don’t think you can take a bad photo, stunning,” a third fan asserted, inundating their comment with fire emoji.